NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Bundle adjustment using ISIS
 ----------------------------

-In what follows we describe how to do bundle adjustment using ISIS’s tool-chain.
+In what follows we describe how to do bundle adjustment using ISIS's tool-chain.
 It also serves to describe bundle adjustment in more detail, which is applicable to other bundle adjustment tools as well, including Stereo Pipeline's own tool.